chordpro-setlists/setlists/README.md

 This is ChordPro core 6.020
 ```

-In my case, I downloaded the [source files](https://github.com/ChordPro/chordpro) from GitHub and used `sudo make` to build it.
+In my case, I followed the instructions to install homebrew, then cpan, and then chordpro.

 ## 3. Create a setlist